EmotiBit/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Notes for Reviewer
 - Add detailed notes explaining code changes, algorithms or any other information that can help the reviewer understand the PR better.

-# List of new distributable files
+# List of new distributable files (For software PR only)
 - Name all new files added with this PR that need to be distributed with the release package.
 This includes files like `.json`, `.xml` settings files etc.

 # Testing